FilippoAiraldi/mpc-reinforcement-learning/README.md

 The first ingredient to implement is the LTI system in the form of a `gymnasium.Env` class.
 Fill free to fill in the missing parts based on your needs.
-The `gymnasium.Env.reset` method should initialize the state of the system, while the `gymnasium.Env.steo` method should update the state of the system based on the action provided and mainly return the new state and the cost.
+The `gymnasium.Env.reset` method should initialize the state of the system, while the `gymnasium.Env.step` method should update the state of the system based on the action provided and mainly return the new state and the cost.

 ```python